 Interpretation of Debt to Equity Ratio

-The ratio suggests the claims of creditors and owners over the assets of the company.
-Suppose the ratio comes to be 1:2, it says that for every 1 $ financed by debts, there are 2 $ being brought in by the equity shareholders.
-As we know, if the value of the assets of a company declines, it is a risk to the money of both shareholders and lenders.
-Since the lenders have preferential rights of payment, the risk would damage shareholders first and then reach to lenders.
-The ratio of 1:2, suggests that if the asset value declines by 66.67%, it will not hamper the interests of the lenders.
-This is called the margin of safety.
-If the ratio is 2:1, the margin is just of 33.33%.
+The ratio suggests the claims of creditors and owners over the company’s assets.
+Suppose the ratio comes to be 1:2; it says that for every 1 $ financed by debts, there are 2 $ being brought in by the equity shareholders.
+As we know, if the value of a company’s assets declines, it is a risk to the money of both shareholders and lenders.
+Since the lenders have preferential rights of payment, the risk would damage shareholders first and then reach lenders.
+The ratio of 1:2 suggests that if the asset value declines by 66.67%, it will not hamper the interests of the lenders.
+We also call it the margin of safety.
+If the ratio is 2:1, the margin is just 33.33%.

-The implications of debt-equity ratio would be different for the firms and the lenders.
+The implications of the debt-equity ratio would be different for the firms and the lenders.

-- If the ratio is higher, the lenders will have interference in the management as they have a higher stake in the business.
+- If the ratio is higher, the lenders will interfere in the management as they have a higher stake in the business.

-- The owner will have very fewer chances of borrowing further in the case of urgent requirements if the ratio is on a higher side but urgency can be managed well if the ratio is on the lower side.
+- The owner will have fewer chances of borrowing further in the case of urgent requirements if the ratio is on the higher side, but we can manage the urgency well if the ratio is on the lower side.

 - The Higher burden of interest will keep the profits under pressure.

-The benefit for the owners is that they can retain control over their business with limited capital by preferring debts over the equity.
-The owner can enjoy higher returns on equity because the total returns are divided into very few hands but it is only possible when the rate of return from the business is higher than the rate of interest charged by the debts.
-This is called “Leverage” or “Trading on Equity”.
+The benefit for the owners is that they can retain control over their business with limited capital by preferring debts over equity.
+The owner can enjoy higher returns on equity because the total returns are divided into very few hands.
+Still, it is only possible when the rate of return from the business is higher than the rate of interest charged by the debts.
+This is called “Leverage” or “Trading on Equity.”

-A higher debt-equity ratio would mean higher risk to the money.
-With a little stake in the business, the owners may not be very serious with business.
-Any problem to the business will have a higher impact on lenders compared to the equity shareholders.
-Here, the risk is high but the returns are limited to interest.
+A higher debt-equity ratio would mean a higher risk to the money.
+With a bit of stake in the business, the owners may not be very serious about the business.
+Any problem with the business will have a higher impact on lenders than on the equity shareholders.
+Here, the risk is high, but the returns are limited to interest.
 On the other hand, at a lower D/E ratio, the lenders enjoy a better margin of safety.

-It is very difficult to state a benchmark Debt to equity ratio since the usability of the ratio depends on many circumstances.
-Even country to country, the practically acceptable norms vary.
-Apart from all the above, following circumstances should also be taken into consideration:
+It is very difficult to state a benchmark debt-to-equity ratio since the usability of the ratio depends on many circumstances.
+Even from country to country, the practically acceptable norms vary.
+Apart from all the above, we should also consider the following circumstances :